Drakonis96/whispad/README.md

 2. Select text fragments and apply style or clarity improvements with a click.
 3. Organize your notes: add titles, tags and search them easily.
 4. Download each note in Markdown or the entire set in a ZIP file.
-5. If you have local whisper.cpp models, upload them from the **Upload models** menu and enjoy offline transcription.
+5. Download additional whisper.cpp models from the **Models** menu (you can still drag and drop your own files) and enjoy offline transcription.
 6. Use the **Restore** menu to import previously saved notes.

 With these instructions you should have WhisPad running in just a few minutes with or without Docker.
 Enjoy fast transcription and all the benefits of organizing your ideas in one place!